 Independent contractor engagement doesn’t have to be complicated.
-Yes, navigating the risk of misclassification can be daunting, but as the use of independent talent has becomes more mainstream, so has the engagement process.
+Yes, navigating the risk of misclassification can be daunting, but as the use of independent talent has become more mainstream, so has the engagement process.
 Follow these 8 tips to simplify the way you engage your independent professionals.

 Working with an established independent contractor engagement firm can help give you peace of mind when it comes to contractor compliance tests and misclassification risk.
 Firms like MBO Partners have years of experience and solid methodologies for evaluating and engaging independent talent for clients.